 caregiver support foundation is a 501(c)(3) public charity.

-Laird Landon and his co-author Glen Hinshaw, founded the Caregivers Support Foundation to ensure their work helping Caregivers would continue.
+Laird Landon and his co-author Glen Hinshaw founded the Caregivers Support Foundation to ensure their work helping Caregivers would continue.
 Landon was a caregiver for his wife, Marilyn, for ten years before her death from pseudo bulbar palsy.
 Landon had a long career as a university professors and a consultant and leader in marketing education for businesses worldwide.
 Landon pointed out in one of the Caregiver Support videos: “You reach a time when you can’t do it all.”
 To ensure that their work continues and helps more and more caregivers, Landon and Hinshaw organized the Caregiver Support Foundation to coach and support caregivers.
 The foundation also makes it easier for folks to support their work financially.
 “We have had some people offer financial support, but our LLC was not a good channel for receiving funds,” Landon said.
 “I am, of course, excited that we came together to create something new — something to help caregivers,” Landon said.
 He adds that Glen’s condition was the catalyst.
 “We are so fulfilled and rewarded that we have been able to help others.”

 Bill Bottomly said he became a caregiver without knowing what he was doing.
 His wife was changing and not for the better.
 They both assumed her behavior was part of the aging process — that is until an MRI in 2009 told the real cause.
 It was a silent ischemic stroke.
 Caregiving expanded to lifestyle management to prevent more strokes.
 The damage from the first stroke caused continued deterioration.
 Dementia set in and eventually Bottomly found himself in an unsafe 24/7 monitoring and treatment regimen.
 It became time for placement in the Colorow Care Center in Olathe, where she has been since 2018.